nsf-open/Hopper/README.md

 ## Contribute

 Contributions are always welcome!
-Email us at img@nsf.gov
+Email us at img at nsf dot gov